KeithBremer/CYF-DB-Module/db/week-2/lesson.md

   ...
 );
 ```
 There can be only one primary key in a table definition.
+The `PRIMARY KEY` definition implies NOT NULL so no column in a table's PK can be set to NULL.

 **Note: a partial primary key can be a foreign key as well.**

-#### Defining Foreign Keys
+### Defining Foreign Keys

 To define foreign keys use either: